SimonStnn/PaleoNet/docs/user_guide.md

 - Images should show the dinosaur clearly against the background
 - Both illustrations and photographs work well

-### Sample Gallery
+### Sample Gallery Tab

-The "Sample Gallery" page lets you:
+The "Sample Gallery" tab lets you:

 1. Select a dinosaur species from the dropdown menu
 2. View random sample images from that species